psobiech/opengr8on/README.md

 - Tested under linux/amd64 and linux/arm64 on pi4

 Does not work:
-- No virtual objects are implemented yet
+- Only some virtual objects are implemented
 - Persistent storage
 - If discovery is interrupted, VCLU application requires restart (some key management issue?
 TBD)

 TODOs:
 - most of the code requires refactoring
-- integrate with MQTT
 - create fortified mode (when CLU does not accept new keys or commands using default keys)

 # MQTT